The Commonwealth Club is one of New Jersey's oldest social clubs, established in 1904 and located in Upper Montclair, New Jersey.

 The club nearly went broke at a time just before the First World War.
 In fact, a staggering $10,000 debt-load cost us our baseball and cricket field, turf on which the Commonwealth Gardens Apartments now stand alongside Valley Road.
 On that diamond, our baseball teams played well-attended, organized baseball games.
 With crowds perched in a magnificent grandstand, our guys even took on the New York Giants one day.

-3. For sheer longevity, no one comes close to Henry Jackson, the club’s outstanding steward for 50 years until his retirement in 1972.
+- For sheer longevity, no one comes close to Henry Jackson, the club’s outstanding steward for 50 years until his retirement in 1972.
 He remains a club legend today.
 Possibly the first African-American to live north of Watchung Avenue, he skillfully completed the everyday — and extraordinary — tasks at hand.
 As a member, Jack Anderson, who joined in 1957, and is still bowling in the league as of 2020, has a record that will be hard to beat.

 Surely the low tone sounded on December 9, 1984, when fire — touched off by a carelessly discarded cigarette — gutted the original church portion of the club and severely damaged the clubhouse addition.
 While a string of sad memories clings to that horrific early Sunday morning, one signal event prevails.
 With no place to hold that year’s Christmas party, a thoughtful club member and his wife opened their home to some 150 of the club’s grieving family.